 The Direct segment includes the Company's full-line and factory outlet stores, the Company's website, verabradley.com, direct-to-consumer eBay sales, and the annual outlet sale.
 Revenues generated through this segment are driven through the sale of Company-branded products from Vera Bradley to end consumers.
-The Company exited its direct Japan operations in the third quarter of fiscal 2015.
-Direct segment results for the current and prior periods presented are reported on a continuing operations basis unless otherwise stated.
-Discontinued operations are detailed in Note 10 Discontinued Operations of this Quarterly Report on Form 10-Q.

-The Indirect segment represents revenues generated through the distribution of Company-branded products to specialty retailers representing approximately 2,700 locations, substantially all of which are located in the United States, as well as key accounts, which include department stores, national accounts, third party e-commerce sites, the Company's wholesale business in Japan, and third party inventory liquidation.
+The Indirect segment represents revenues generated through the distribution of Company-branded products to specialty retailers representing approximately 2,600 locations, substantially all of which are located in the United States, as well as key accounts, which include department stores, national accounts, third-party e-commerce sites, the Company's wholesale customer in Japan, and third-party inventory liquidators.